Whales play an amazing role in an ecosystem that keeps every creature on Earth alive, including you!

 Humans have done enormous damage to the planet including killing millions of whales and wiping out up to...

 ...of some populations.

-Yet few people, let alone governments, are aware that recovering whale populations can help fight the damage we cause.
+Yet few people, let alone governments, are aware that recovering whale and dolphin populations can undo some of the damage we’ve caused.

 How whales support the marine ecosystem.